ProjectPODER/stream2db/README.markdown

 # Stream2db

-Redirect a data source to database. `Stream2db` expects to receive JSON objects from the stream.
+Stream json documents or a csv file to a backend.
 Currently we support `mongodb` and `elasticsearch`.
 More backends could be added easily using the [node etl driver](https://github.com/ZJONSSON/node-etl).

-The intention of this module is to [stream compranet data](http://gitlab.rindecuentas.org/equipo-qqw/ellison) to a database, but it could be adapted to handle other data sources.
+We have a focus on [compranet data](http://gitlab.rindecuentas.org/equipo-qqw/ellison) but some work has been done to handle other data sources.

-As we are targeting local data managment, we have not yet added authorization.
+As we are targeting local data managment, we have not yet added DB authorization.
+We assume localhost

 ## Examples